-Cash used in investing activities for fiscal 1999 was approximately \$300,000.
-Costs of approximately \$287,000 were incurred relating to the Rangeview and Paradise Water Supply projects and costs of approximately \$12,000 were incurred relating to the development of a water system serving customers within the District's Service Area.
-Cash used in investing activities for fiscal 1998 was approximately \$92,000.
-Costs of approximately \$78,000 were incurred relating to the Rangeview and Paradise Water Supply projects and costs of approximately \$14,000 were incurred relating to the development of a water system serving customers within the District's Service Area.
-Interest income increased to \$40,000 in fiscal 1999, as compared to \$32,000 for fiscal 1998 due primarily to an increase in the average outstanding balance in the Company's cash operating accounts.
-Interest expense remained approximately the same at \$241,000 as compared to \$243,000 in fiscal 1998 due primarily a constant level of outstanding loan balances.
+Cash used in investing activities for fiscal 2000 was approximately \$142,000.
+Costs of approximately \$142,000 were incurred relating to the Rangeview and Paradise Water Supply projects.
+Cash used in investing activities for fiscal 1999 was approximately \$310,000.
+In fiscal 1999, costs of approximately \$298,000 were incurred relating to the Rangeview and Paradise Water Supply projects and costs of approximately \$12,000 were incurred relating to the development of a water system serving customers within the District's Service Area.